juliend2/metaglue/README.md

   * remote images can be placed as nodes
     * we can set the proper icon for the nodes that point to a file according to its extension.
-  * other Web links should be linkable and displayed with icons that shows it's a Web link
 * make the UI a little more compact (maybe drop materialize)